How to fix a leaky furnace before it’s too late!

 Using an HVAC unit to heat and cool your house saves money compared to other heating and cooling systems.
 But when it comes time to repair the system, it starts to eat into those savings.
 Since the cost of repair could be a few thousand dollars, you might be better off replacing the whole thing.
 Which usually leads to the question, “how much does it cost to replace an HVAC system?”

 For the average home size, expect to pay between $6,000-$8,000 to replace your HVAC system, and add an extra $2,000-$4,000 if the ductwork needs to be replaced as well.

 The final price will vary depending on the size of your house, the type of unit you choose as a replacement, how much of the entire system needs to be replaced, and other factors.
 The best way to get an exact quote is to contact a local company who has experience installing and maintaining HVAC systems.
-If you’re in or close to Montgomery County PA, contact us here at Young’s Home Comfort because we are located near you!
+Are you in or near to Montgomery County PA?
+If so, contact us here at Young’s Home Comfort because we are located near you!

 Dirty air filters in your home’s HVAC system makes it work harder and use more energy.
 Because your HVAC system silently works “in the background,” keeping you and your loved ones comfortable, its maintenance can often be forgotten or ignored.
 A DIY maintenance checklist should include regularly changing the air filter in your HVAC system.

 If you’re wondering, “do I really need to change the air filter in my home?” the answer is yes!
 Forgotten filters are one of the top reasons an HVAC system loses efficiency.
 If you don’t keep your home’s filtering clean, indoor comfort could degrade, your energy bill could rise, and contaminants in the air may result in allergies or respiratory illness.